offgridauthor/pause-guardian/README.md

 Demo repo showing a basic OpenZeppelin Defender "fast-pause" setup for automated incident response.

 [Defender](https://defender.openzeppelin.com) lets you configure [Sentinels](https://docs.openzeppelin.com/defender/sentinel) for monitoring transactions on your contracts, which you can configure to automatically fire a script you load into an [Autotask](https://docs.openzeppelin.com/defender/autotasks).
-As part of that script, you can send a pause transaction to your contracts via a [Relayer](https://docs.openzeppelin.com/defender/relay), which is a private key assigned to your team and managed by Defender in a secure keyvault, with a few goodies built in like nonce management, gas price estimation, and automatic retries.
+As part of that script, you can send a pause transaction to your contracts via a [Relayer](https://docs.openzeppelin.com/defender/relay), which is a private key assigned to your team and managed by Defender in a secure keyvault, with some goodies built in like EIP1559 support, nonce management, gas price estimation, and automatic retries.

 ## Structure